No Hard Feelings (2023)

 Image is a movie poster for The Marvels.
 It shows the three main stars (from left to right) Monica Rambeau, Carol Danvers, and Kamala Khan.

 There were so many great scenes throughout The Marvels.
-The beginning battle where the enemies appear at Kamala’s house and all three are rotated in throughout the fight was so entertaining.
+The beginning battle, where the enemies appear at Kamala’s house, and all three are rotated in throughout the fight, was so entertaining.
 I loved Kamala’s parents and brother attacking one of the guys with a mop and a broom.
 Another fun scene involves Flerkens and multiple of them.
 I won’t say too much more than that.

 Another thing that I liked was how this was a shorter Marvel film.
-Most films these days are 2 1/2 hours which is time consuming to watch.
-The Marvels is at 105 minutes which isn’t even two hours.
-My attention span is short at times and I liked how this was a shorter film.
+Most films these days are 2 1/2 hours, which is time-consuming to watch.
+The Marvels is at 105 minutes, which isn’t even two hours.
+My attention span is short at times, and I liked how this was a shorter film.

 While I loved The Marvels, I understand that not everyone did.
 There is nothing wrong with differing opinions in fandom.
 If someone comments on this and says they didn’t like the film, that’s fine!
 We are all allowed to like different things.
-With that being said, I find that some negative critique from this film includes insulting Brie Larson or Iman Vellani or throwing in the word “woke” or talking about how diversity is ruining comics or Marvel.
+With that being said, I find that some negative critiques from this film include insulting Brie Larson or Iman Vellani, or throwing in the word “woke” or talking about how diversity is ruining comics or Marvel.
 These are the types of opinions that go beyond having a respectful opinion.
 I don’t stand for insulting others or trying to debate the importance of representation and telling stories from all backgrounds.
 If you don’t like the film, that’s fine, but don’t use that as a shoe in for being a jerk.

-The Marvels was so fun and I want to see it again in theaters.
-With the after credits scenes, I feel hopeful of seeing more of Kamala in the near future.
+The Marvels was so fun, and I want to see it again in theaters.
+With the after-credits scenes, I feel hopeful of seeing more of Kamala in the near future.

 The Marvels (2023)

-I watched Ms. Marvel last year and it was so good!
+I watched Ms. Marvel last year, and it was so good!
 I am excited to see Iman Vellani back as Ms. Marvel.
 Ms. Marvel is one of my favorite characters in comics.
 She’s nerdy, passionate, and genuinely a good person.
 She is the quintessential superhero.
 There’s a moment at the end of the trailer where Ms. Marvel looks at Goose as Goose breaks out the tentacles and eats a few of the enemies.
 She screams in absolute terror.
 That’s the most real reaction you can have to seeing a cat eat people.

 This leads to another thing that I’m looking forward to.
 Seeing Goose!
 Who doesn’t want to see a loveable, alien tentacle kitty?
-There’s also a clip from the trailer of more kitties floating around and I think Goose could use a friend.
+There’s also a clip from the trailer of more kitties floating around, and I think Goose could use a friend.

-I’m excited to see The Marvels and even if the reviews aren’t great, I’m sure that I will have fun watching it.
+I’m excited to see The Marvels, and even if the reviews aren’t great, I’m sure that I will have fun watching it.

 Nimona (2023)

-[mage is a movie poster.
+mage is a movie poster.
 It shows a knight who looks scared.
 On his back, it shows a changeling on his back with red dragon wings and a red dragon tail.
 It looks like arrows are pointed at them.
-It says A Little Anti A Little Hero and then it says Nimona and Netflix at the bottom]
+It says A Little Anti A Little Hero and then it says Nimona and Netflix at the bottom.

 I have been a big fan of ND Stevenson ever since he guest-starred on the first campaign of Critical Role.
 I also followed the webcomic series that he was publishing.
-One of the graphic novels ND is most famous for is Nimona which I haven’t gotten around to reading yet.
+One of the graphic novels ND is most famous for is Nimona, which I haven’t gotten around to reading yet.
 While at a friend’s house, we were sitting inside and she suggested watching a movie.
 She recommended Nimona as she watched it for the first time a few weeks ago.
 Nimona was so good!
 I’m motivated to go back and read the graphic novel.

 Ballister Boldheart (voiced by Riz Ahmed) is about to be knighted in a grand ceremony.
-Ballister will be the first “commoner” to become a knight as normally knighthood is granted to those who have familial ties.
+Ballister will be the first commoner to become a knight, as normally knighthood is granted to those who have familial ties.
 As Ballister begins the ceremony, a mysterious bolt comes out of his weapon and kills Queen Valerin (voiced by Lorraine Toussaint).
-Ballister knows he never intended to hurt the Queen, however, there is a warrant out for his arrest.
-Ballister is visited by Nimona (voiced by Chloë Grace Moretz) a shapeshifter, who decides to help him.
+Ballister knows he never intended to hurt the Queen; however, there is a warrant out for his arrest.
+Ballister is visited by Nimona (voiced by Chloë Grace Moretz), a shapeshifter, who decides to help him.
 Together, Ballister and Nimona work together to uncover the real culprit behind Queen Valerin’s demise.

 Nimona was such a fun and heartfelt adaptation.
 I can’t wait to read the graphic novel.
 Nimona can be streamed on Netflix.